 The lesson is — build your resume on your strengths points, not weaknesses.
 Focus on your soft skills, highlight your education and show off the certificates that you’ve earned so far.
-And then just watch your experience grow with every internship you get.
+Then, just watch your experience grow with every internship you get.

 7. Planetromeo: Social Media Officer Resume Example

 Marketing is tied closely with the company’s philosophy and its objectives.
-And it’s the social media officer who is responsible for shaping the voice of the company in the online world.
+Consequently, it’s the social media officer who is responsible for shaping the voice of the company in the online world.